 Find your assets when you need them most

 As an example, imagine you’re creating a campaign around a pair of shoes.
-You plan to include photos that show the colour and material.
+You plan to include photos that show the color and material.
 The product data for the shoes will already be in the PIM system.
 This means you can use digital asset management software to find the correct images.

 Product enrichment opportunities

 Another way DAM helps is with the enrichment of product descriptions.
-Copywriters are able to see the images of product while they are writing.
+Copywriters are able to see the images of products while they are writing.
 As a result, they will be able to create detailed descriptions.
 This means a better experience for customers, which could lead to higher conversions.